You don’t need a book publicist if you’re ready to learn the tricks on how to promote your book, and you’ll work tirelessly to promote it.

 Will you give me your home phone number and cellphone number?
 (The answer should be an enthusiastic yes.)

 Do you have a policy on how quickly you respond to media inquiries?
-(The best publicists leave instructions for the media on their voicemail messages, explaining how they can be reached quickly.)
+(The best book publicists leave instructions for the media on their voicemail messages, explaining how they can be reached quickly.)

 If you have a disagreement with a client over an approach, a strategy or a story idea, how do you resolve it?